Abdul Rahman Ibrahima Sori

-Abdul Rahman Ibrahima ibn Sori (عبد الرحمن ابراهيم سوري; 1762—July 6, 1829) was a Fula prince and Amir (commander) from the Fouta Djallon region of Guinea, West Africa, who was captured and sold to slave traders and transported to the United States in 1788.
-Upon discovering his lineage, his slave master Thomas Foster, began referring to him as "Prince", a title used for Abdul Rahman until his final days.
+Abdul Rahman Ibrahima ibn Sori (عبد الرحمن ابراهيم سوري; 1762 – July 6, 1829) was a Fula prince and Amir (commander) from the Fouta Djallon region of Guinea, West Africa, who was captured and sold to slave traders and transported to the United States in 1788 during the Atlantic slave trade.
+Upon discovering his lineage, his enslaver, Thomas Foster, began referring to him as "Prince", a title used for Abdul Rahman until his final days.
 After spending 40 years in slavery, he was freed in 1828 and returned to Africa the following year, but died in Liberia within months of arrival.

 Early life

 Abdul Rahman Ibrahima was a Torodbe Fulani Muslim prince born in 1762, in Timbuktu, the son of Ibrahima Sori and a Moorish wife.
 When he was aged five, his father removed the family from Timbuktu to Timbo, now located in Guinea, and there in 1776 Ibrahima consolidated the Islamic confederation of Fouta Djallon, with Timbo as its capital, eventually succeeding as its Almami.
 Abdul Rahman studied in a madrasahs at Djenné and Timbuktu, speaking at least four African languages, Bambara, Fula, Mandinka and Yalunka, in addition to Arabic.

 On returning to his homeland in 1781, he became a member of his father's army, being made a regimental commander (Amir), for a campaign that conquered the Bambara.
-In 1788 he was given command of 2000 cavalry troops for a campaign against the 'Hebohs', who had been harassing the European ships that carried out the Fulani trade in war-captive slaves and the crops to sustain them during the Middle Passage.
+In 1788 he was given command of 2000 cavalry troops for a campaign against the 'Hebohs', who had been harassing the European ships, who were being supplied with crops and enslaved war-captives by the Fulani, to sustain them during the Middle Passage.
 Though he initially defeated the Hebohs, they later ambushed his cavalry in the mountains, and, refusing to flee, he was shot, captured and enslaved.
 At the time of his capture, he was married, having had a son who in 1828 was serving as a military commander in Timbo.